Shuhua-Group/CPC-graph-based-NGS-pipeline/README.md

 ## Run on real data
 ### Pangenome graph:
-**The current CPC graph reference were out of time, don't run it with the current pipeline, use the new HPRC PanGenome reference instead**

 You can get the whole-genome minigraph-cactus graph from [HPRC](https://github.com/human-pangenomics/hpp_pangenome_resources) and [CPC](https://github.com/Shuhua-Group/Chinese-Pangenome-Consortium-Phase-I/tree/main), and modify the `config.yaml`:
 ```